Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20SS%205.png)

 * Once we have set everything up for the flashlight, we will now create the flashlight script for manipulating the spotlight in unity to turn on or off and/or the battery had run out!
-To start with, we will communicate with unitys Ui in order to manipulate the UI elements:
+To start with, we will communicate with unity's UI in order to manipulate the UI elements:

 ```Unity
 Using System.Collections;